hhbyte/nlp_project/README.md

 # ICD-10 Automated Codification

 This project explores automatic ICD-10 codification for short clinical literals in Spanish and Catalan.
-Given a medical literal — a diagnosis, procedure, symptom, abbreviation, or noisy clinical phrase — the goal is to predict the correct ICD-10 category for the ASHO/UAB NLP project and its Kaggle-style leaderboard.
+Given a medical literal, a diagnosis, procedure, symptom, abbreviation, or noisy clinical phrase — the goal is to predict the correct ICD-10 category for the ASHO/UAB NLP project and its Kaggle-style leaderboard.